 - Pump the bilges dry and remove all loose dirt.
-Be sure that all limber holes are open.
-If there is oil in the bilge and the source is not known, look for leaks in engine oil lines or engine gaskets.
-Oil stains can be removed by using a bilge cleaner available from your dealer or a marina.
-DO NOT use flammable solvents. - 2.
-Check all wiring to be sure it is properly supported, that its insulation is intact, and that there are no loose or corroded terminals.
+Be sure all limber holes are open.
+If there is oil in the bilge and the source is not known, look for leaks in engine oil lines, coolers, transmission or engine gaskets.
+Oil stains can be removed by using a bilge cleaner available from your dealer or marina.
+DO NOT use flammable solvents. - Check all wiring to be sure it is properly supported, that its insulation is intact, and that there are no loose or corroded terminals.
 If there are corroded terminals, they should be replaced or thoroughly cleaned with sandpaper.
 Tighten all terminals securely and spray them with a light marine preservative oil. - 3.
-Inspect the entire fuel system (including fill lines and vents) for any evidence of leakage.
+Inspect the entire fuel system (including fill lines, vents, and supply and return lines) for any evidence of leakage.
 Any stains around joints could indicate a leak.
 Try a wrench on all fittings to be sure they are not loose, but do not overtighten them.
-Clean fuel filters and vent screens. - 4.
+Clean fuel filters and vent screens.
+Operate all valves to be sure they are in good condition This is best performed by a qualified mechanic. - 4.
 Inspect the entire bottom for evidence of seepage, damage or deterioration, paying particular attention to hull fittings, hoses, and clamps.
 Straighten kinked hoses and replace any that do not feel pliable.
 Tighten loose hose clamps and replace those that are corroded.
 Tighten any loose nuts, bolts, or screws.
-Operate seacocks to be sure they are in good condition. - 5.
+Operate seacocks to be sure they are in good condition.
+Seacocks need lubrication to ensure a long working life. - 5.
 Refer to your engine operating manual for engine maintenance details.
 Wipe off engines to remove accumulated dust and grease.
 If a solvent is used, make sure it is nonflammable.
-Go over the entire engine and tighten nuts, bolts, and screws, including the mounts.
+Go over the entire engine and tighten loose nuts, bolts, and screws, including the mounts (however, do not turn the mount adjusting screws).
 Inspect the wiring on the engine and clean and tighten the terminals.
 Inspect the belts and tighten them if needed.
 Replace any belt that is cracked or frayed.
-Clean and lubricate the battery terminals; fill the battery cells with distilled water as needed.
+Clean and lubricate the battery terminals; fill the cells with distilled water as needed.